lsmucassi/nextjs-dado/README.md

 - Snap: A card used to render the contentful data
 - Card: The card component used to render gallery information
 - View: A component that hold other components
-- Footer: A footer component
+- Footer: A footer component (logo and text navigates home when clicked)

 ## Folders
 pages/